 Your endocrine system is a unique symphony of glands that work together.
 TSH testing measures the pituitary gland’s response to the thyroid.
-A high level of TSH means hypothyroidism, as the pituitary is releasing more TSH to stimulate an underactive thyroid.
-Low TSH means the pituitary is reducing hormone production to help control an overactive thyroid.
+A high level of TSH means hypothyroidism, as the pituitary is releasing more TSH to stimulate an underactive thyroid to release more T3 and T4.
+Low TSH means the pituitary is reducing its TSH hormone production to help control and lower the secretion of T3 and T4 from an overactive thyroid.

 What thyroid values are optimal for men?